Company Logo - Home Link

 You might also want to consider a trip to the Amsterdam Tulip Museum, and you can find out more about this attraction on our post covering 60+ Museums in Amsterdam.

-NOTE: The Tulip Festival Pass includes admission to the gardens, a transfer from Amsterdam, and a digital guide to the area at a discounted rate!
+NOTE: The Tulip Festival Pass includes admission to the gardens, a transfer from Amsterdam, and an audio guide to the area at a discounted rate!

 4. Take a Sightseeing Tour